mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/1-docker/greengrass/README.md

 Here we are building the docker image and running the container which will have pre-installed dependency libraries for Realm and Greengrass.

-The following container will have a C++ application deployed via AWS Component that listens for the messages from a topic name `topic` and will parse and save the message received in it to Realm local database, which then sync to Atlas via Device sync in real-time.
+The following container will have a C++ application deployed via AWS Component that listens for the messages from a topic name `topic` and will parse and save the message received in it to Realm local database, which then syncs to Atlas via Device sync in real-time.

-Refer this container as `CONSUMER CONTAINER` throughout the setup.
+Refer to this container as `CONSUMER CONTAINER` throughout the setup.

 ## Preinstall steps

-1. Ensure the .env file is updated with the following parameters GGC_ROOT_PATH=/greengrass/v2
+1. Ensure the .env file is updated with the following parameter

+GGC_ROOT_PATH=/greengrass/v2

 AWS_REGION=us-east-1

 PROVISION=true

 TES_ROLE_NAME=GreengrassV2TokenExchangeRole

 TES_ROLE_ALIAS_NAME=GreengrassCoreTokenExchangeRoleAlias

 COMPONENT_DEFAULT_USER=ggc_user:ggc_group

-2. Ensure the credentials.sample is copied to created credentials files and update the AWS credentials. i.e aws_access_key_id and aws_secret_access_key
+3. Ensure the "credentials.sample" is duplicated to create a "credentials" file and update the AWS credentials. i.e aws_access_key_id and aws_secret_access_key

 ### Instructions

-After building this image, it will consist of pre-installed libraries for realm and greengrass dependencies.
+After building this image, it will consist of pre-installed libraries for the realm and Greengrass dependencies.

 ```
 docker build -t realmgreengrass .
 ```

- * **Note**: If you want to provision the device upon startup for cloud deployments, you will need to add the following lines to your docker-compose file to mount your AWS credentials into the container to be picked up at `/root/.aws/credentials` .
+ * **Note**: If you want to provision the device upon startup for cloud deployments, you will need to add the following lines to your docker-compose file to mount your AWS credentials into the container to be picked up at `/root/.aws/credentials`.
 Ensure that the `:ro` suffix is present at the end of the command to ensure read-only access.
-(This will build image use long-term credentials from an IAM user).
+(This will build an image using long-term credentials from an IAM user).

 ```
 environment: